Table of Contents

 Keep a lookout for your inventory numbers on Black Friday, Cyber Monday and Christmas as these tend to be the busiest days for your retail business.
 Track how your inventory flows and take notes so you can make adjustments and improvements for next year.

 When in doubt, let the pros help out

 We appreciate and celebrate you for wanting to do as much as you can on your own.
 There comes a time, though, when reaching out is the best thing to do for your business.
 As industry leaders in shipping and inventory management, ShipBob and TradeGecko can empower your business to reach its full potential.
 After all, even Santa needs help.

 While plans may not come to fruition exactly as they were drawn up, they really do eliminate inefficiencies and errors during peak sales periods.

 You may not be able to predict everything, but by following some of the holiday best practices listed above, you are more likely to drive more revenue this holiday season.

-To help you better prepare, The Ecommerce Retailer’s Guide to Preparing for the Holidays by ShipBob covers everything you need to know to have your best holiday season yet.
+To help you better prepare, our guide on the 9 Ways to Not Mess Up Your Holiday Logistics covers what you need to know to have your best holiday season yet.